branst/AWS-Monitoring-Telegram-Bot/README.md

 rm bot.js.bak
 ```

-To use addional AWS services you will be required to go back to the Bot Father and add the needed commands (eg: /rds, /cloudfront, /alb) to trigger a Bot proper response to it.
+To use additional AWS services you will be required to go back to the Bot Father and add the needed commands (eg: /rds, /cloudfront, /alb) to trigger a Bot proper response to it.

-You can setup the required environment variables by using the --set-env parameter on the Claudia create command.
+You can set up the required environment variables by using the --set-env parameter on the Claudia create command.

 Not all environment variables are required for the Bot to work, for example, if you only want to monitor an ECS deployment, you just need to provide the ServiceName and ClusterName in addition to ChatId.
-You will see this scenario on the deploy command bellow.
+You will see this scenario on the deploy command below.

 #### Deploy Lambda Bot